SK-2022/Tic-tac-toe/README.md

 - The ability to restart the game - January 9th 2024 Update

--The ability to add the names of the players
+-Have a counter for the score of players.

+-Display for the current player.
+Names will not be used.
+Simply using Player One and Player Two monikers will be enough